Hybrid Snake Threatens Florida’s Everglades, Invasive Super-Reptile Decimates Local Wildlife

 “When two species come together they each have a unique set of genetic traits and characteristics they use to increase their survival and their unique habitats and environments.
 You bring these different traits together and sometimes the best of those traits will be selected in the offspring.
 That allows for the best of both worlds in the Everglades, it helps them to adapt to this new ecosystem potentially more rapidly.”

 Hunter also expressed her fear that the discovery of the hybrid snake could hamper the efforts to capture and eliminate up to 150,000 pythons in the area.
-The growing population of pythons have destroyed populations of native species, including bobcats, foxes, rabbits, and raccoons.
+The growing population of pythons has destroyed populations of native species, including bobcats, foxes, rabbits, and raccoons.

 Wildlife officials have admitted that they are fighting a losing battle against the snakes.
 Past efforts have included snake-sniffing dogs, radio transmitter tracking devices designed to lead hunters to pregnant females carrying up to 100 eggs at a time, civilian hunting initiatives, and even bringing in snake hunters from India’s mountain-dwelling Irula tribe.